-When using Access 2000 to design a form, the button wizard ignores the delete queries from the list of available items - i.e. only select, append and update queries are shown.
-Once the wizard has been completed (having temporarily used another query name) and a button created it is possible to edit the property linked to the OnClick event and edit the code to change the query name to the required delete query.
-The button will then function normally.
+When using Access to design a form, the button wizard omits the delete queries from the list of available items - i.e. only select, append and update queries are shown.
+Once the wizard has been completed (having temporarily used another query name) and a button has been created it is possible to edit the VB code linked to the OnClick event change the query name to the required delete query.
+The button will then function perform the required task.

-If the dialog boxes which warn that you are about to delete records are considered to be unecessary in your program, they can be temporarily switched off by editing the button on-click code and using the SetWarnings command.
+If the dialog boxes which warn that you are about to delete records are considered to be unecessary in your database application, they can be switched off by editing the button on-click code and using the SetWarnings command.

 |Private Sub Btn_Del_Bkgs_Click()